kalininalab/alphafold_non_docker/README.md

 ```

 ## API changes

+### **API changes between v2.2.0 and v2.3.1**
+- AF2 parameters link and database download links have been updated.
+- Updated package requirements

 ### **API changes between v2.1.1 and v2.2.0**
 - The is_prokaryote option *-l* is removed.
 - New option *-l* is now used for setting the number of multimer predictions per model